Ways to Invest in Blockchain

 Interest in blockchain technology has been rising, and many are wondering about ways to invest in blockchain.
 Here’s a brief overview.

 A blockchain is a digitized and decentralized public ledger of all cryptocurrency transactions.
-Blockchains are constantly growing as completed blocks are recorded and added in chronological order, allowing market watchers to track digital currency transactions to be tracked and verified without central record keeping.
+Blockchains are constantly growing as completed blocks are recorded and added in chronological order; the appeal is that this enables digital currency transactions to be tracked and verified without central record keeping.

-Interest in blockchain development has increased rapidly in recent years, and many are looking for ways to cash in on this exciting industry.
+The technology is becoming increasingly mainstream, and many investors are looking for ways to cash in on this exciting industry.
 Read on for a look at the basics of how to invest in blockchain.

 What is blockchain?

 Before exploring how to invest in blockchain, it’s important to know its origins.
-The story more or less starts in 2008, when Satoshi Nakamoto, which is a pseudonym, published a white paper unveiling the concept of bitcoin: the idea of two people or companies to transfer payments without the need for a third-party financial institution.
+The story more or less starts in 2008, when Satoshi Nakamoto, which is a pseudonym, published a white paper unveiling the concept of bitcoin: the idea of two people or companies transferring payments without the need for a third-party financial institution.

 The first bitcoin was mined in January 2009, and it didn’t take long before cryptocurrency hype began to build — although it wasn't until recent years that it reached mainstream investors.

-A blockchain begins with a genesis block that births other blocks, or bundles of transactions.
-The parent block is always the previous block.
-The “tip” or “top” is the most recently added.
+A blockchain begins with a genesis block that births other blocks, or bundles of transactions, sometimes called children.
+The parent block is always the previous completed block.
+The “tip” or “top” is the most recently added one.
 The chain then becomes fossilized under layers of children and subsequent generations of grandchildren.

 As mentioned, there are many different uses for blockchain.
-Unsurprisingly, banking is one of them, with other places it has been implemented including the cybersecurity, networking, internet of things and online music industries.
+Unsurprisingly, banking is one of them; other places it has been implemented include the cybersecurity, networking, internet of things and online music industries.
 More applications are seen emerging in the future.

 Ways to invest in blockchain

-- HIVE Blockchain (TSXV:HIVE,OTCQX:HVBTF) — A firm that looks to create a bridge between the blockchain market and traditional capital markets.
+- HIVE Blockchain Technologies (TSXV:HIVE,NASDAQ:HIVE) — A firm that is looking to create a bridge between the blockchain market and traditional capital markets.
 It is strategically partnered with Genesis Mining, a cryptocurrency-mining hashrate provider.

-Exchange-traded funds (ETFs) — ETFs offer a lower-fee alternative to stocks, and provide access to a basket of blockchain companies to invest in.
-Here are a handful of blockchain ETFs available in the market.
+Exchange-traded funds (ETFs) — ETFs offer a lower-fee alternative to stocks and provide access to a basket of blockchain companies to invest in.
+Below are a handful of blockchain ETFs available in the market.
 For a more extensive overview, click here.

-- Amplify Transformational Data Sharing ETF (ARCA:BLOK) — This actively managed blockchain ETF was launched in January 2018.
-The fund’s holdings include companies that are involved in the blockchain sector.
+- Amplify Transformational Data Sharing ETF (ARCA:BLOK) — This actively managed ETF was launched in January 2018.
+Its holdings include companies involved in the blockchain sector.

-- Reality Shares NASDAQ NexGen Economy ETF (NASDAQ:BLCN) — Established through a partnership between Reality Shares and the NASDAQ, this ETF is focused on generating long-term growth with a focus on blockchain-related companies.
+- Siren NASDAQ NexGen Economy ETF (NASDAQ:BLCN) — Established via a partnership with the NASDAQ, this ETF is focused on long-term growth and blockchain-related companies.

 - First Trust Indxx Innovative Transaction & Process ETF (NASDAQ:LEGR) — A fund that tracks the Indxx Blockchain Index.
 This index is comprised of international publicly listed companies that are involved in blockchain.

-- Blockchain Technologies ETF (TSX:HBLK,OTC Pink:BKKCF) — Harvest Portfolios Group issued the Blockchain Technologies ETF, which was the first Canadian blockchain ETF on the market.
+- Blockchain Technologies ETF (TSX:HBLK,OTC Pink:BKKCF) — Harvest Portfolios Group issues the Blockchain Technologies ETF, which was the first Canadian blockchain ETF on the market.
 The fund is focused on securities involved in blockchain, as well as instruments that could include preferred shares, convertible debt and warrants.
-The fund is listed on the Toronto Stock Exchange.

-- Innovation Shares NextGen Protocol ETF (ARCA:KOIN) — An ETF with holdings that were selected by an artificial intelligence-powered algorithm based on textual analysis.
+- Capital Link NextGen Protocol ETF (ARCA:KOIN) — An ETF with holdings that were selected by an artificial intelligence-powered algorithm based on textual analysis.
 The ETF invests in companies that are related to blockchain across four main categories.

 Crowdfunding — While it might not be an immediate choice on how to invest in blockchain, crowdfunding platforms are an attractive way for investors to jump into blockchain investing.
 As Ameer Rosic, CEO of Blockgeeks, has said, crowdfunding is an easy way for innovative projects to obtain money.

 This is where blockchain steps in.
-Rosic says blockchain crowdfunding allows startup companies to come up with their own digital currencies to sell.
+Rosic noted that blockchain crowdfunding allows startups to come up with their own digital currencies to sell.
 Examples of blockchain crowdfunding platforms include:

 - BnkToTheFuture — A platform that allows investors to invest in fintech companies and funds.

-- QTUM — QTUM permits the execution of “smart contracts and decentralized applications.”
-It also provides easy ways for standardizing workflow for business and smart contract development.
+- QTUM — This platform permits the execution of “smart contracts and decentralized applications.”
+It also provides easy ways for standardizing workflow for business and smart contracts.

 - Waves — A crypto platform for token assurance, transfer and blockchain trading.